oucs-teaching/cosc349-labs/lab06.md

 You should avoid using the IP multicast ranges from 224.0.0.0 to 239.255.255.255 as these addresses may be interpreted specially.

-Another special address is the localhost address 127.0.0.1, which always refers to yourself.
-Running a server on the localhost IP address means that server can only be connected to by processes running on that computer itself, and not by other computers on the LAN or the Internet.
+Another special address is the `localhost` address 127.0.0.1, which always refers to yourself.
+Running a server on the `localhost` IP address means that server can only be connected to by processes running on that computer itself, and not by other computers on the LAN or the Internet.
 Note that a VM connecting to a server running on its host VMM would usually _not_ be considered as "yourself" from the perspective of the host VMM.
-(Weirdly localhost is actually a gigantic network 127.0.0.0/8 giving more than 16 million ways to refer to yourself, but it's only widely safe to use the one particular address, 127.0.0.1.
+(Weirdly `localhost` is actually a gigantic network 127.0.0.0/8 giving more than 16 million ways to refer to yourself, but it's only widely safe to use the one particular address, 127.0.0.1.
 This type of design oddness is partly why we've run out of new IPv4 addresses: the address space is highly fragmented.)

 Finally, when starting a server, you usually need to specify which IP address to use, but there is a convention of using 0.0.0.0 to mean that all network interfaces should be used: i.e., that the server should accept connections from any IP address, local or not.

-Despite having a non-Internet routable IP address, a host (e.g., a VM) with such an address can still interact with the Internet using network address translation (NAT), in which a gateway rewrites a host's requests to appear to come from itself.
+Despite having a non-Internet routable IP address, a host (e.g., a VM) with such a non-Internet routable address can still interact with the Internet using network address translation (NAT), in which a gateway rewrites a host's requests to appear to come from itself.
 The gateway needs to have two IP addresses, one on the private network, and one on the Internet.
+Domestic Wi-Fi routers typically function as this sort of gateway.
+You can see the COSC301 lab book if you want more information.

 ### Very quick primer on TCP and UDP ports

 IP addresses allow computers on the Internet to reach each other, however specifying the purpose of communication involves a higher layer of the networking stack.
 The IP layer just works in terms of trying to deliver packets of data from one computer to another.
 TCP and UDP are layered on top of IP in order to build more complete protocols useful to applications.
 In particular TCP incorporates acknowledgements of data packets, retransmissions of packets and acknowledgements if losses occur, and congestion control, to ensure that the network paths are not overloaded.

-IP addresses a computer as a whole, but TCP addresses a service running on that computer.
+An IP address refers to the specific network interface of a specific computer as a whole, but TCP addresses a _service_ running on that computer.
 TCP introduces port numbers, so that a given IP address may operate multiple independent network services.
 Port numbers less than 1024 are privileged, i.e., normal user processes cannot open up services on those ports.

 Most operating systems allow you to refer to ports either by number, or by using symbolic names.
 For example the port for web traffic is port 80, or "http".
 Secure web traffic uses port 443, or "https".
 The Secure Shell runs on port 22, or "ssh".